lanceman2/Quickstream_dev/README.md

 make dist
 ```

-which should generate the tarball file *quickstream-0.0.1.tar.gz* and
+which should generate the tarball file *quickstream-VERSION.tar.gz* and
 other compression format versions of tarball files.